The greater good must come first

 Own your shit

-I try hard to own my mistakes, something that requires occasional ego-swallowing.
+I try hard to own my mistakes, something that occasionally requires some very humbling ego-swallowing.
 The ability to take responsibility for our actions is what makes us adults.
 Sadly I keep running into “grown-ups” that can’t seem to grasp that.
 And the ability to own one’s mistakes only comes from having good data.
-Because…

-There are no good decisions made from bad data
+You can’t make good decisions from bad data